 Place curing blankets on all exposed surfaces which are not formed as soon as possible with minimal effect on the surface texture.
 Place the curing blankets with sufficient overlapping seams to form an effective moisture seal.
 Before using curing blankets, mend tears, splits, or other damage that would make them unsuitable.
 Discard curing blankets that are not repairable.
 Wet all curing blankets immediately after satisfactorily placing them and maintain them in a saturated condition throughout the seven day curing period.
-Supply sufficient quantity of potable water at the job site for wetting the blankets.
+Supply sufficient quantity of water meeting the requirements of Section 923 at the job site for wetting the blankets.